 Be As Transparent As Possible

 Transparency goes beyond letting your audience know that you are supporting first-responders and medical workers during this pandemic.
 More than ever, consumers are asking for companies to show them the receipts of their altruism.
-You need to be specific.
+You need to be specific with your effective marketing strategy.

 Three weeks before Cinco de Mayo, Dos Hombres, the mezcal brand owned by Breaking Bad’s Aaron Paul and Bryan Cranston, announced that it would be increasing its proceeds to the U.S. Bartender’s Guild from a generous 30% to a full 100%.